Wahhabi sack of Karbala: Aftermath

 The fall of Karbala was counted as a defeat for Buyuk Sulayman Pasha, creating an opportunity for the Ottoman sultan to "dismiss him", especially because his situation was further weakened after he was criticized by the Shah of Persia, Fath Ali Shah, for his inability to confront the Wahhabis.

 The attack exposed the lack of a Shia "army" to mobilize against such attacks.
 It also led to a strengthening of the "sectarian identity" of Shia ulama.
 The sack horrified the "Sunni scholarly establishment", but its aftermath also gave fundamentalism a degree of intellectual credibility in the Sunni literary salons of Baghdad, further heightening sectarian tensions.
 Saudi ruler Abd al-Azeez would soon be assassinated by a Shia in a revenge attack.
-Following 'Abd al-Azeez's death, further Wahhabi advances within Iraq were halted and Iraqi counter offensives into Saudi territory began.
+Following 'Abd al-Azeez's death, further Wahhabi advances within Iraq were halted and Iraqi Shia counter offensives into Saudi territory began.